 The Paramount Theatre has been preserved and restored with many of its original fixtures and furnishings, so that as you walk through the brass entrance doors today, it would be as much the same as if you were there that September night in 1931.
 Renamed the Paramount Arts Center in 1972, our historic theatre now operates as a not-for-profit organization that provides quality arts and cultural experiences for children and families from central Appalachia and all across the U.S.

 Our mission is to inspire, educate and entertain with outstanding performing arts and diverse cultural experiences while preserving a unique historic landmark.

-The Paramount Theatre, originally designed and built to show motion pictures, has provided an intimate venue for a variety of performances since it first opened in 1931.
-The artistic vision of the Arts Center is to create a cultural environment that reaffirms the area's Appalachian traditions while broadening the region's aesthetic parameters.
-We accomplish this vision by presenting several interdisciplinary series of arts programming – both in the historic venue and in identified outreach areas.
+Our vision is to create a cultural environment that reaffirms the area's Appalachian traditions while broadening the region's aesthetic parameters.
+We accomplish this vision by presenting several interdisciplinary series of arts and humanities-based programming – both in our historic venue and in identified outreach areas.
 The vast majority – 89 percent – of Paramount sponsored events focus on educational opportunities for the youth in our tri-state area.

-Operating as a non-profit organization since 1972, the Paramount Arts Center, as we are now called, offers the best of the performing arts to our patrons.
-The theatre has seating for 1400 people and an average of 120 performances per year.
-Approximately 120,000 individuals attend these events with an economic impact to the community that exceeds $4 million annually!
+Operating as a non-profit organization since 1972, the Paramount Arts Center prides itself on presenting the best programming available to us.
+The theater has seating for 1417 people and an average of 120 performances per year.
+Approximately 250,000 individuals attend these events with an economic impact to the community that exceeds $6 million annually!